-High-potency active pharmaceutical ingredients (HPAPIs) are becoming increasingly common in drug development pipelines.
-This is especially the case in the oncology sector as researchers look for therapies with greater selectivity and pharmacological activity.
-However, HPAPIs present additional chemistry, manufacturing, and controls (CMC) challenges due to the containment required to protect both operators and manufacturing facilities.
+However, highly potent active pharmaceutical ingredients present additional chemistry, manufacturing, and controls (CMC) challenges due to the containment required to protect both operators and manufacturing facilities.
 Production processes may also require greater precision and control due to the very small quantities of drug present in the final dosage form.

 For drug developers, working with a contract development and manufacturing organization (CDMO) that has a long track record of successfully handling HPAPIs is essential.

-With over 30 years of experience in small-molecule drug development, Quotient Sciences possesses the expertise to overcome the challenges that arise with HPAPIs.
+With over 30 years of experience in CDMO small-molecule drug development, we have expertise to overcome the challenges that arise with HPAPIs.
 Our facilities are configured with the necessary engineering controls for handling and processing HPAPIs.
-We offer our customers an end-to-end development solution, from early-phase formulation screening through to clinical and commercial manufacturing.

 Why is it important to classify HPAPIs?